About Walnut Creek — In Depth

 Criminal Records

 The criminal records ecosystem in Contra Costa County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
 These records are maintained by the Contra Costa County Superior Court and the sheriff's office.
 Residents can run a background check through the California Department of Justice, which provides statewide criminal history information.
-The California Bureau of Investigation offers additional resources for accessing criminal records, so that residents have access to necessary legal information.
+The California Department of Justice offers additional resources for accessing criminal records, so that residents have access to necessary legal information.

 Vital Records

-For Walnut Creek residents in need of vital records, such as birth certificates, death records, or marriage licenses, the California Department of Public Health's Vital Records program at https://www.cdph.ca.gov/Programs/CHSI/Pages/Vital-Records.aspx is the primary resource.
+For Walnut Creek residents in need of vital records, such as birth certificates, death records, or marriage licenses, the California Department of Public Health's Vital Records program at https://www.cdph.ca.gov/Programs/CHSI/Pages/Vital Records.aspx is the primary resource.
 This state-level agency maintains records and can assist with obtaining certified copies of these important documents.

 Business & Licensing Records

-The City of Walnut Creek maintains a online portal at https://www.walnut-creek.org/ that is the primary resource for business operations.
+The City of Walnut Creek maintains a online portal that is the primary resource for business operations.
 The site guides entrepreneurs through business license applications, zoning requirements, permitting processes, and economic development programs supports commercial growth.
 The Walnut Creek Chamber of Commerce at https://walnut-creek.com/ complements these municipal services by offering networking events, advocacy, and practical assistance to help local businesses thrive in an increasingly competitive regional market.

 Economy & Demographics